 As it turned out, Co-Captains Mike Hart and Jake Long knew that Michigan was a very good football team.
 They picked their teammates up and led the way as the Wolverines won eight straight games.
 Michigan was right in the middle of the race for the Big Ten title with two games remaining in the season.
 Unfortunately, they lost the last two games of the regular season to Wisconsin and Ohio State to finish second in the Big Ten.
 Lloyd Carr had announced his retirement earlier in the season and the Wolverines sent him out on a high note with a 41-35 win over Florida in the Capital One Bowl.

-Even though he never started a game, Patrick Lyall hung in there for four years.
+So, Pat Lyall and his teammates did not win the conference championship in their final season.
+Although he never started a game, Patrick Lyall hung in there for four years.
 He lettered in 2007 and earned his “M” Ring.
 Lyall was part of some pretty good football teams and played on a Big Ten Champion in 2004.